RTEMS/rtems-docs/c-user/scheduling-concepts/smp-schedulers.rst

 A fixed-priority scheduler which uses a table of chains with one chain per priority level for the ready tasks.
 The maximum priority level is configurable.
-By default, the maximum priority level is 255 (256 priority levels).
+By default, the maximum priority level is 255 (256 priority levels), see :ref:`CONFIGURE_MAXIMUM_PRIORITY`.
 This scheduler supports arbitrary task processor affinities.
 The worst-case run-time complexity of some scheduler operations exceeds :math:`O(n)` while :math:`n` is the count of ready tasks.